 Time to clamber on the soapbox…hope you can all see me from up here?
 Please, please share this article and encourage others to read it.
 Why?
 Not for any vain reason.
 No, it’s because successful community events like these can pass under the radar of the media, and therefore many of us, if we’re not careful.

 But this was such a positive collaboration, it deserves to reach an audience far beyond those that were there on the day.

-**It’s easy to Share the article on Twitter and Facebook with the buttons at the top of this article and meanwhile, here’s some photos for you below.
+**It’s easy to Share the article on Twitter and Facebook with the buttons at the bottom of this article and meanwhile, here’s some photos for you below.